The Modern Pantry | Grandpa Chef’s Healthy Beef Stew Guide

 How can I thicken my stew without flour?

-If you want to skip the flour: I suggest reducing your liquid or using a cauliflower puree.
-This Healthy Beef Stew Guide trick gives you a velvety texture without the heavy carbohydrates that slow you down.
-It is the best way to get a thick sauce that still feels light and clean.
+If you want to skip flour, reduce your liquid or use cauliflower puree.
+These Keto beef stew substitutes give you a velvety texture without heavy carbohydrates.
+It is the best way to get a thick sauce that feels light.

 Is this dish anti-inflammatory?

-A bowl of ragoût can be very healing if you pick the right vegetables and clean proteins.
-Following my Healthy Beef Stew Guide means avoiding nightshades like potatoes to keep your joints feeling young and flexible.
-I always feel much better when I focus on roots that do not cause a fire inside my body.
+Yes, if you select the right vegetables and clean proteins.
+Avoiding nightshades like potatoes keeps your joints feeling flexible.
+Focus on roots that do not cause inflammation.

 What can I use instead of salt for flavor?